Boy, 3, Shot Dead In Kiev In Attack On Lawmaker Father - UrduPoint

 Boy, 3, Shot Dead In Kiev In Attack On Lawmaker Father

-Police on Monday said they had detained suspects after a three-year-old boy was shot dead in a car in Kiev in an attack targeting his father, a businessman and regional lawmaker
+Police on Monday detained suspects after a three-year-old boy was shot dead in a car in Kiev in an attack targeting his father, a businessman and regional lawmaker

-Kiev, (APP - UrduPoint / Pakistan Point News - 2nd Dec, 2019 ) :Police on Monday said they had detained suspects after a three-year-old boy was shot dead in a car in Kiev in an attack targeting his father, a businessman and regional lawmaker.

-The attacker aimed at the car driver, but the bullet hit the boy who was also inside, Kiev police said after the shooting in the city centre on Sunday evening.
+The attacker aimed at the car driver, but the bullet hit the boy who was also inside, Kiev police said after the city centre shooting on Sunday evening.

 "The child died from a gunshot wound in the ambulance on the way to the hospital," police said.
 His father was not injured.